megwelch/Monster-Fruits/README.md

 # MONSTER FRUITS!

-This is the full stack# Monster-Fruits
+This is the full stack app for sei-monster-mash